espressif/esp-idf/docs/en/api-reference/peripherals/gpio.rst

 .. only:: SOC_RTCIO_INPUT_OUTPUT_SUPPORTED

+    .. only:: not SOC_LP_PERIPHERALS_SUPPORTED

         There is also separate "RTC GPIO" support, which functions when GPIOs are routed to the "RTC" low-power and analog subsystem.
 These pin functions can be used when:

+    .. only:: SOC_LP_PERIPHERALS_SUPPORTED

+        There is also separate "RTC GPIO" support, which functions when GPIOs are routed to the "RTC" low-power, analog subsystem, and Low-Power(LP) peripherals.
+These pin functions can be used when:

     .. list::

         - In Deep-sleep mode
         :SOC_ULP_SUPPORTED and not esp32c6: - The :doc:`Ultra Low Power co-processor <../../api-reference/system/ulp>` is running
-        - Analog functions such as ADC/DAC/etc are in use.
+        - Analog functions such as ADC/DAC/etc are in use
+        :SOC_LP_PERIPHERALS_SUPPORTED: - LP peripherals, such as LP_UART, LP_I2C, are in use

 .. only:: SOC_GPIO_SUPPORT_PIN_GLITCH_FILTER or SOC_GPIO_FLEX_GLITCH_FILTER_NUM